ma99us/ImmuNB-App/README.md

 ImmuNB is an Android App to display and securely verify personal COVID-19 immunization status.
 It only works for the residents of New Brunswick, Canada, and requires the user to have a valid account at https://myhealth.gnb.ca/ portal.

-## This is a personal hobby project and in no way associated with MyHealthNB organization.
+#### This is a personal hobby project and in no way associated with the MyHealthNB organization and the government of New Brunswick.
+This app is free and open-source.
+It contains no ads.
+This app does not collect or share any personal user information, other then what is needed for it's functionality.
-The best effort is made to protect and not disclose any personal information of the user, but no legal security claims are made.
+The best effort is made to protect and secure any personal information of the user, but no legal security claims are officially made.
 Use this app at your own risk.

 ### Login to your MyHealthNB account:
 ![Login to your MyHealthNB account](docs/app_screenshot_home.png?raw=true "Login to your MyHealthNB account")